KenNewcomb/Topologist/README.md

 Atomistic simulation has allowed scientists and engineers to model a wide variety of chemical systems.
 While a plethora of techniques exist, they all rely on a <a href="http://en.wikipedia.org/wiki/Force_field_(chemistry)" target="_blank">model for the interactions between and within molecules</a>.
 For chemical species with a complicated intramolecular structure, this task can become tedious and error-prone.

 Topologist makes this task a breeze.
 You simply provide it the molecular coordinate files describing your system, as well as some basic information about the connectivity.
-Topologist then searches the coordinates for the bonds, and generates the topology file for your software of choice.
-Your life is about to get a whole lot simpler!
+Topologist then searches the system for bonds, angles, and dihedrals, and generates the topology file for your software of choice.

 Supported Formats
 ----------------